 Preheat oven to 150c (fan-forced).
-Line a 32 x 28cm slice tin with baking paper and add the macadamias in a single layer.
+Line a 30 x 25cm large slice tin with baking paper and add the macadamias in a single layer.
 Place in the oven to roast until lightly golden, do this while the oven is preheating (watch carefully so they don't burn).

 Add the almond meal, coconut, arrowroot and salt to a large bowl.
 Stir well and remove any lumps, then transfer the roasted macadamias to the bowl and mix through.
 Set aside.

 Add the ghee, honey and molasses to a small saucepan and heat over low-medium heat until hot but don't allow to bubble.
 Remove from the heat.
 Add the baking soda to a cup or small bowl and stir in the filtered water.
 Add to the saucepan and stir, the mixture will foam up.

 Pour the warm foaming mixture into the bowl of dry ingredients.
 Stir well until all the mixture is moist and combined together.